jaguart/kompl/doc/example-usage.md

 ">Show me! large-bc</button>
 ```

-Note that any USER saved preferences will take precedence over STYLE or OPTIONS.
+Note that USER saved preferences take precedence over STYLE or OPTIONS settings.

-You can reset USER preferences by calling `$kompl.reset()` after your document has loaded.
+You can call  `$kompl.reset()` when your document has loaded to clear USER saved preferences.

-See [Using the OPTIONS argument](example-options.md) to see all available **options**.
+See [Using the OPTIONS argument](example-options.md) for more OPTIONS.

 ## Multiple Compilations

 You can use JavaScript to manage several compilations on the same page.
 For example you might:

 ```html
 <head>